marafragoso/damngame/README.md

 After only a couple of weeks learning Java we were challenged to create a game implementing the SimpleGraphics library.

-You find youself adrift at see, fighting for survival.
+You find youself adrift in the open ocean, fighting for survival!
 Try to catch as many seagulls as you can, while avoiding the sharks!

 ## Languages and technologies